When doing stuff outside, eventually you are going to need to eat!

 My go-to can opener for doing stuff outside the infamous P-38.
 The very same one I have used since the time I was working for Uncle Sam.
 It has been described as the Army’s greatest invention.

 I still have a handful of 1970s vintage “Mallin Shelby O” can openers in their original plain brown wrapper.
 These I have secreted away to keep them safe for use if I have no other options.
+I also have about 40 opened P-38 can openers that are still very much usable.

 I am not sure you really needed instructions, but they are included anyway!